smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/AddCommand/index.md

   * If SDL sends the HMI a UI.AddCommand and a VR.AddCommand, and receives a SUCCESS from one and a failure from the other, SDL will send a UI.DeleteCommand for the AddCommand which succeeded.
   * If the `menuParams` contains a `parentID` the command is part of a sub menu.
 SDL adds SubMenu Commands to the top level Menu via [UI.AddSubMenu](../addsubmenu)
+  * During data resumption SDL sends UI.AddCommands to HMI by `internal_consecutiveNumber` in the same order as they were created by mobile app in previous ignition cycle.
 !!!

 ### Request